 Inside Carbomedics

-Ultimately, Manny was released from his role at ATS Medical, ushering in the Michael Dale era.
-Under Dale’s leadership, ATS renegotiated its agreement with Carbomedics and prospered for several years—until its acquisition by Medtronic in 2010.
+His departure ushered in the Michael Dale era, during which ATS renegotiated its agreement with Carbomedics and found its footing—until its eventual acquisition by Medtronic in 2010.

 Back to the story